Android-for-Python/cloud_storage_examples/firebase_admin_example/README.md

 ## Setup

-Get a service account key from "Firebase->Project Overview->Project Settings->Service Accounts->Generate new private key->Generate key" and save the downloaded file as './service_account_key.json'.
+Get a service account key from `Firebase->Project Overview->Project Settings->Service Accounts->Generate new private key->Generate key` and save the downloaded file as `./service_account_key.json`.

 Google tells you: **Your private key gives access to your project's Firebase services.
 Keep it confidential and never store it in a public repository.**